oceanprotocol-archive/commons/README.md

 See the page titled "[Ways to Contribute](https://docs.oceanprotocol.com/concepts/contributing/)" in the Ocean Protocol documentation.

-## ⬆️ Bumping version
+## ⬆️ Releases

-Use the `bumpversion.sh` script to bump the project version.
+Running any release task does the following:

+- bumps the project version
+- creates a Git tag
+- updates CHANGELOG.md file with commit messages
+- commits and pushes everything
+- creates a GitHub release with commit messages as description

 You can execute the script using {major|minor|patch} as first argument to bump the version accordingly:

-  - To bump the patch version: `./bumpversion.sh patch`
+- To bump a patch version: `npm run release`
-  - To bump the minor version: `./bumpversion.sh minor`
+- To bump a minor version: `npm run release-minor`
-  - To bump the major version: `./bumpversion.sh major`
+- To bump a major version: `npm run release-major`

-After that, you need to commit, push and git tag the commit if desired/needed.
+By creating the Git tag with these tasks, Travis will trigger a new Kubernetes deployment automatically aftr a successful tag build.

+For the GitHub releases steps a GitHub personal access token, exported as `GITHUB_TOKEN` is required.
+[Setup](https://github.com/release-it/release-it#github-releases)

 ## ✨ Code Style